aleksifuna/alx-higher_level_programming/0x00-python-hello_world/README.md

-1-run_inline - a shell script that runs a python code 2-print.py - a python script that prints a string followed by new line 3-print_number.py - a python script that prints an integer stored in a variable
+1-run_inline - a shell script that runs a python code 2-print.py - a python script that prints a string followed by new line 3-print_number.py - a python script that prints an integer stored in a variable 4-print_float.py - a python scripts that prints a float stored in a variable in 2 dp